olliestephenson/dpm-rnn-public/README.md

 `python generate_dpm.py -d <device_id> --config_path <path to config JSON directory> --config <config JSON filename> --save_dir <save directory> --return_ts <bool>`

 ### Command line variables

+`--config` - Name of the JSON configuration file for this specific run.

+`--config_path` - Path to directory containing the JSON configuration files.

+`--dataset_json` - JSON file containing details on all training and deployment datasets

+`--save_dir` - Directory in which to save outputs.
+If there is already a trained model in the relevant sub-directory, the code will just deploy the model on the data.

+`--return_ts` - If true, code returns the mean and standard deviation of the forecast for every timestep, rather than just the final damage proxy map.

+`--best_model` - Path to PyTorch `state_dict` saved from previous training (optional).
+Takes precedence over any previously saved models in `save_dir`.

 `-d` - Device id.
 Controls the GPU used for training.
 Set to -1 to train using a CPU.
 Defaults to CPU if GPU is not available. `print(torch.has_cuda)` should return `True` for GPU training.
-`--config_path` - Path to directory containing the JSON configuration files.
-`--config` - Name of the JSON configuration file for this specific run.
-`save_dir` - Directory in which to save outputs.
-`return_ts` - If true, code returns the mean and standard deviation of the forecast for every timestep, rather than just the final damage proxy map.

 ### Example
 We provide some randomly generated data (test_dataset.npy) on which to test the code.
 As the data is randomly generated the results will not be physically meaningful.
 You can test the code by running: